-Description of Failure Communication Behavior One non-terminating ECU becomes disconnected from the bus Remaining ECUs continue to communicate with no degradation. (exception = daisy chained network) ECU loss of power or ground (includes low battery condition) Remaining ECUs continue to communicate with no degradation.
+DESCRIPTION OF FAILURE COMMUNICATION BEHAVIOR One non-terminating ECU becomes disconnected from the bus Remaining ECUs continue to communicate with no degradation.
+(Exception = daisy chained network) ECU loss of power or ground (includes low battery condition) Remaining ECUs continue to communicate with no degradation.
 CPU goes into reset, while its physical layer and IC is still powered Remaining ECUs continue to communicate with no degradation.
 CAN_H wire open Data communication between ECUs on opposite sides of an interruption is not required.
-Data communication between ECUs on the same side of an interruption may be possible with reduced signa to noise ratio.
+Data communication between ECUs on the same side of an interruption may be possible with reduced signal to noise ratio.
 CAN_L wire open Data communication between ECUs on opposite sides of an interruption is not required.
-Data communication between ECUs on the same side of an interruption may be possible with reduced signa to noise ratio.
+Data communication between ECUs on the same side of an interruption may be possible with reduced signal to noise ratio.
 CAN_H shorted to battery Data communication is not required if Vbatt is greater than the maximum allowed common mode voltage.
 CAN_L shorted to battery Data communication is not required.
 CAN_H shorted to ground Data communication is not required.
 CAN_L shorted to ground Data communication may be possible with reduced signal to noise ratio.
 CAN_H shorted to CAN_L Data communication is not required.
 Loss of one termination Data communication may be possible with reduced signal to noise ratio.

-- 5.7 EMC Criteria-The ECU EMC requirements as specified in 6.11 are intended to satisfy vehicle level EMC compliance when tested in accordance with SAE J551-4, SAE J551-11, and SAE J551-15. - 6.
-ECU Requirements-This section describes the electrical requirements for an ECU on an HSC network.
-The requirements described are designed to support the design goals described in Section 5 System Level Attributes. - 6.1 Absolute Maximum Ratings-The ECU shall not be guaranteed to perform network communication under these conditions.
-However, network related electrical components within the ECU shall not suffer permanent damage. - 6.1.1 DIRECT VOLTAGE CONNECTION-The limits given in Table 2 are the absolute maximum and minimum DC voltages which can be connected to the bus wires without damage to the ECU.
+- 6. ECU Requirements-This section describes the electrical requirements for an ECU on an HSC network.
+The requirements described are designed to support the design goals described in Section 5, System Level Attributes. - 6.1 Absolute Maximum Ratings-The ECU shall not be guaranteed to perform network communication under these conditions.
+However, network related electrical components within the ECU shall not suffer permanent damage. - 6.1.1 DIRECT VOLTAGE CONNECTION-(See Table 2.)

 Symbol Minimum Maximum Units Conditions

-CAN_L -3.0 +16.0 VOLTS 12 Volt System
+CAN_L -3.0 +16 VOLTS 12 V System

-CAN_H -3.0 +16.0 VOLTS 12 Volt System
+CAN_H -3.0 +16 VOLTS 12 V System